gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

     ```
 1. Note that for each persistence class, GitLab will default to using the
    configuration specified in `gitlab_rails['redis_sentinels']` unless
-   overriden by the settings above.
+   overridden by the settings above.
 1. Be sure to include BOTH configuration options for each persistent classes.
 For example,
    if you choose to configure a cache instance, you must specify both `gitlab_rails['redis_cache_instance']`
    and `gitlab_rails['redis_cache_sentinels']` for GitLab to generate the proper configuration files.